-- (a) "Check-meter" means a meter or other composite measurement device which is used by a master meter operator and which is used to determine gas consumption by end-users served by the master meter operator. - (b) "Master meter" means a meter or other composite measurement device which a serving utility uses to bill a master meter operator. - (c) "Master meter operator" or "MMO" means a person who purchases gas service from a serving utility for the purpose of delivering that service to end-users whose aggregate usage is measured by a master meter. - (d) "Refund" means a refund, rebate, rate reduction, or similar adjustment. - (e) "Serving utility" means the utility from which the master meter operator receives the gas service which the master meter operator then delivers to end-users.
+- (a) "Check-meter" means a meter or other composite measurement device used by a master meter operator to determine gas consumption by end-users served by the master meter operator. - (b) "Master meter" means a meter or other composite measurement device which a serving utility uses to bill a master meter operator. - (c) "Master meter operator" (MMO) means a person who purchases gas service from a serving utility for the purpose of delivering that service to end-users whose aggregate usage is measured by a master meter. - (d) "Refund" means a refund, rebate, rate reduction, or similar adjustment. - (e) "Serving utility" means the utility from which the master meter operator receives the gas service which the master meter operator then delivers to end-users.